Add a field to checkout

 -

-You've created a new development store with the following:
+You've created a new development store with test data generated by Shopify.

 Project